Black Pensacola neighborhood, unfortified against storms, took massive hit from Hurricane Sally

 Dukes said the holding pond meant to capture the neighborhood’s floodwaters often fails to do so.
 On Thursday, local drains were submerged in deep, stagnant puddles.

-Dukes’ son, Robert Dukes Jr., 40, felt neglect and even outright racism play a part in the neighborhood’s issues.
+Dukes’s son, Robert Dukes Jr., 40, thought neglect and even outright racism play a part in the neighborhood’s issues.

 “That hole down there wasn’t dug deep enough,” he said.
 “Why?
 Because this is what happens anywhere it’s a Black community.
 Period.”